Shadows of rotating black holes in plasma environments with aberration effects: Aberration in plasma environments

-The expressions derived in the previous section are valid for an observer $\mathcal{O}$ located at position $(r_O,\vartheta_O)$ with 4-velocity $e_0$.
+The expressions derived in the previous section are valid for a standard observer $\mathcal{O}$ located at position $(r_O,\vartheta_O)$ with 4-velocity $e_0$.
 However, as explained in \cite{Grenzebach_2015}, if there exists a non-zero $3$-velocity between an observer $\mathcal{O}'$ and $\mathcal{O}$, we would have to deal with relativistic aberration effects.
-Let us return to the case of the observer $\mathcal{O}$.
-We had found the following elements for the orthonormal tetrad

-The basis vector $e_0$ is interpreted as the $4$-velocity of the observer, being a timelike vector, while $e_3$ is a space vector pointing in the direction of the center of the black hole.
-An observer with this tetrad is what we will call a standard observer.

 The shape of the shadow depends on the observer's state of motion.
-Therefore, we will have to modify the chosen tetrad if another observer located at $(r_O,\vartheta_O)$ moves with $3-$velocity $\Vec{v}= (v_1,v_2,v_3)$, being $v=|v|<c=1$, relative to our standard observer.
-The $4-$velocity of the moving observer will give us as a result its tetrad, which is expressed in \cite{Grenzebach_2015} as
+Therefore, we will have to modify the chosen tetrad if another observer located at $(r_O,\vartheta_O)$ moves with $3-$velocity $\Vec{v}= (v_1,v_2,v_3)$, being $|v|<c=1$, relative to $\mathcal{O}$. {{Here $(v_1,v_2,v_3)$ are the components of the 3-vector in the basis of the spatial vectors $\{e_1,e_2,e_3\}$ as defined in \eqref{eq:SH_e}.}} The $4-$velocity of the moving observer will give us an associated tetrad, which is expressed in terms of the standard tetrad as

 As before, the space vector $\Tilde{e}_3$ corresponds to the incoming direction toward the black hole, while $\Tilde{e}_1$ and $\Tilde{e}_2$ indicate the vertical and horizontal directions respectively in the Cartesian plane.